 Finback whales are the second larges species of whale on the planet.
 Only blue whales are larger.
 Finbacks have a very wide geographical distribution and are found in our waters off Newfoundland and Labrador.

 In this piece I wanted to depict a rough sea, which offed quite a few challenges.
 The ice pieces were made with a platter that I found at a home decor shop.
 I knew that that would be difficult to cut up due to it’s undulating nature, but wanted to see if I could do something with it.
 Those pieces make the whole thing 3 dimensional, since they are much thicker than the stained glass or smalti.

 I have been doing some experimenting with using both stained and clear glass on it’s edge.
 I think that it can create some nice water and ice effects.
 The plywood substrate has been underpainted with a very dilute blue colour so that the paint is absorbed into the wood rather than lying on top of it.
-This piece is 11 x 14 inches and it is currently available.
+This piece is 11 x 14 inches.